-In addition to his coaching duties at Loyola, Hulse has most recently served as an assistant coach for the USA Youth A1 National Training Program in 2014.
+In addition to his coaching duties at Loyola, Hulse has served as a coach for the USA Youth A1 National Training Program in 2016, 2014 and 2012.
 He was also an assistant coach/statistician for the 2012 USAV Youth National Team that took third at the North, Central America and Caribbean Volleyball Confederation (NORCECA) Qualifier in Long Beach, Calif.
-He also participated in the High Performance Championships in Iowa as an assistant coach for the USA Boys' Youth Continental White team.

 During his time as a student-athlete, Hulse competed for two seasons at Rutgers-Newark University before transferring to Pepperdine University for his final two years of collegiate eligibility.
 As a member of the Waves' men's volleyball squad, Hulse helped the program to 39 wins in two years, including a 22-5 overall mark in 2009.

 A force at the net, he was a starting middle blocker and a key contributor on Pepperdine's 2008 squad that finished as NCAA Runner-Up, losing to Penn State in the national championship match.

 He graduated from Pepperdine in 2009 with a degree in political science.